ToasterUwU/linux-setup-script/README.md

+**ARCHIVED** _I use NixOS now, so this bash script consortium is not needed anymore and most likely never will be again.
+You can find my NixOS Flake (Config, the equivalent of this) here: https://github.com/ToasterUwU/flake_

 # Linux Setup Script

 This whole thing is what I made myself to automatically set up my PCs after installing PikaOS.